alanng10/class-lang/Info/Article/Word/a.md

 Word "range" has meaning that is between start inclusive and end exclusive.

+Word "index" has meaning that is list item identifier.

 Word "list" has meaning that is integer multiple.

 Word "table" has meaning that is entry map.